Morgan Stanley Trims Epizyme (NASDAQ:EPZM) Target Price to $11.00

-Epizyme (NASDAQ:EPZM) had its price target reduced by Morgan Stanley from $14.00 to $11.00 in a research note published on Monday, Price Targets.com reports.
-They currently have an equal weight rating on the biopharmaceutical company’s stock.
+Epizyme (NASDAQ:EPZM) had its price target dropped by analysts at Morgan Stanley from $14.00 to $11.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “equal weight” rating on the biopharmaceutical company’s stock.
+Morgan Stanley’s price objective would indicate a potential upside of 34.64% from the company’s current price.

-EPZM has been the topic of several other research reports.
-Citigroup lowered their target price on shares of Epizyme from $35.00 to $27.00 in a report on Wednesday, February 24th.
-SVB Leerink reissued a market perform rating on shares of Epizyme in a report on Friday, February 5th.
-Zacks Investment Research raised shares of Epizyme from a hold rating to a buy rating and set a $12.00 price objective on the stock in a report on Tuesday, February 9th.
-Jefferies Financial Group downgraded shares of Epizyme from a buy rating to a hold rating and reduced their price target for the company from $18.00 to $14.00 in a report on Monday, December 21st.
-Finally, Credit Suisse Group assumed coverage on shares of Epizyme in a report on Tuesday, March 30th.
-They issued an outperform rating and a $13.00 price target on the stock.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of $16.00.
+A number of other brokerages also recently issued reports on EPZM.
+Wedbush reiterated an “outperform” rating on shares of Epizyme in a research report on Tuesday, February 23rd.
+Citigroup lowered their price target on Epizyme from $35.00 to $27.00 in a research report on Wednesday, February 24th.
+Credit Suisse Group initiated coverage on Epizyme in a report on Tuesday, March 30th.
+They set an “outperform” rating and a $13.00 target price for the company.
+SVB Leerink reissued a “market perform” rating on shares of Epizyme in a report on Friday, February 5th.
+Finally, Zacks Investment Research raised Epizyme from a “hold” rating to a “buy” rating and set a $12.00 target price for the company in a report on Tuesday, February 9th.
+Four analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Epizyme presently has a consensus rating of “Buy” and a consensus price target of $16.00.

-In related news, Director David M. Mott purchased 28,231 shares of the company’s stock in a transaction that occurred on Thursday, March 25th.
-The stock was purchased at an average price of $7.98 per share, with a total value of $225,283.38.
-Following the completion of the transaction, the director now owns 116,414 shares of the company’s stock, valued at approximately $928,983.72.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Matthew Ros sold 2,872 shares of the company’s stock in a transaction that occurred on Monday, January 25th.
-The stock was sold at an average price of $11.41, for a total transaction of $32,769.52.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 27,178 shares of company stock valued at $266,862.
-Company insiders own 16.30% of the company’s stock.
+In related news, CEO Robert B. Bazemore sold 3,890 shares of the stock in a transaction that occurred on Thursday, February 4th.
+The stock was sold at an average price of $11.21, for a total value of $43,606.90.
+Following the completion of the transaction, the chief executive officer now directly owns 331,977 shares in the company, valued at $3,721,462.17.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director David M. Mott acquired 28,231 shares of the stock in a transaction that occurred on Thursday, March 25th.
+The stock was acquired at an average price of $7.98 per share, with a total value of $225,283.38.
+Following the completion of the transaction, the director now directly owns 116,414 shares of the company’s stock, valued at approximately $928,983.72.
+The disclosure for this purchase can be found here.
+Insiders sold 18,237 shares of company stock valued at $164,845 over the last quarter.
+16.30% of the stock is currently owned by company insiders.

-A number of hedge funds have recently modified their holdings of the stock.
-Penserra Capital Management LLC grew its stake in Epizyme by 169.1% during the fourth quarter.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Pacer Advisors Inc. boosted its position in shares of Epizyme by 34.4% during the fourth quarter.
+Pacer Advisors Inc. now owns 5,508 shares of the biopharmaceutical company’s stock worth $60,000 after buying an additional 1,409 shares during the period.
+Rhumbline Advisers boosted its position in shares of Epizyme by 0.9% during the fourth quarter.
+Rhumbline Advisers now owns 152,481 shares of the biopharmaceutical company’s stock worth $1,656,000 after buying an additional 1,426 shares during the period.
+Penserra Capital Management LLC boosted its position in shares of Epizyme by 169.1% during the fourth quarter.
 Penserra Capital Management LLC now owns 2,330 shares of the biopharmaceutical company’s stock worth $25,000 after buying an additional 1,464 shares during the period.
-Pacer Advisors Inc. grew its stake in Epizyme by 34.4% during the fourth quarter.
-Pacer Advisors Inc. now owns 5,508 shares of the biopharmaceutical company’s stock worth $60,000 after buying an additional 1,409 shares during the period.
-XTX Markets LLC purchased a new stake in Epizyme during the fourth quarter worth approximately $124,000.
-Aperio Group LLC purchased a new stake in Epizyme during the fourth quarter worth approximately $164,000.
-Finally, Perigon Wealth Management LLC grew its stake in Epizyme by 34.6% during the fourth quarter.
-Perigon Wealth Management LLC now owns 18,237 shares of the biopharmaceutical company’s stock worth $198,000 after buying an additional 4,684 shares during the period.
-89.82% of the stock is owned by hedge funds and other institutional investors.
+The Manufacturers Life Insurance Company boosted its position in shares of Epizyme by 2.9% during the fourth quarter.
+The Manufacturers Life Insurance Company now owns 53,808 shares of the biopharmaceutical company’s stock worth $584,000 after buying an additional 1,528 shares during the period.
+Finally, LPL Financial LLC boosted its position in shares of Epizyme by 14.8% during the fourth quarter.
+LPL Financial LLC now owns 22,496 shares of the biopharmaceutical company’s stock worth $244,000 after buying an additional 2,900 shares during the period.
+Institutional investors and hedge funds own 89.82% of the company’s stock.

 Epizyme, Inc, a commercial-stage biopharmaceutical company, discovers, develops, and commercializes novel epigenetic medicines for patients with cancer and other diseases in the United States.
 The company offers Tazemetostat for the treatment of metastatic or locally advanced epithelioid sarcoma for adults and pediatric patients.